 The DEWALT and Milwaukee are two companies that are some of the most credible and best impact driver brands when it comes to manufacturing quality power tools.

 These two brands have over the years of continued innovation of tools that remain sturdy while giving consumers the freedom to use their products for various applications.

 Thus it is not surprising that a lot of people find it hard to settle on the best tool when they have to pick between the two.
-This is why a detailed look at DEWALT vs. Milwaukee impact drivers can be a main key to determine which the ideal power tool for your needs is.
+This is why a detailed look at DEWALT vs. Milwaukee impact drivers can be the main key to determining which is the ideal power tool for your needs.